When to Stain a New Deck… Should you wait or stain straight away?

 If your deck was built in the months leading into winter then you’ll need to wait longer than 3 months…

-The reason is, you can’t stain a deck that is damp or wet and winter brings the rain…
+The reason is, you can’t stain a damp or wet deck and winter brings the rain…

 You’ll probably find that most deck restoration companies close down over winter…